KU Law Updates and Resources

 Information about law school operations will be posted on this page, including a Green Hall Building Guide, resources for students and resources for faculty.
 Please visit protect.ku.edu for the latest information about KU's response to COVID-19.

 - Please check the library schedule for current building and law library hours.
-Access to the building will be through the card reader door only (circle drive entrance) until classes resume in January.
+In-person access to the law library is restricted to KU students, faculty and staff.

 - All faculty, staff, students, affiliates, visitors, vendors and volunteers must wear a face mask over one's mouth and nose when in common areas anywhere on campus.